Jules478/JulesHive/get_next_line/README.md

 ## What it is?

-Get_next_line, or gnl as it is commonly abbreviated to, is a function designed to read files which are passed to it and return each line contained within.
+Get_next_line, or gnl as it is commonly abbreviated to, is a function designed to read files which are passed to it and return each line contained within separated by a new line (\n).

 ## How does it work?